Phoenix Juvenile Defense Attorney

 - Other violent felony offenses

-While there are circumstances in which juveniles can be prosecuted and tried as adults, the number of situations in which juvenile offenses are dealt with by the adult criminal justice system seems to be diminishing.
-This is great news, but it doesn’t negate the importance of a juvenile defense attorney.
+So, depending on the severity of the crime and whether or not they are considered a “chronic felony offender,” it is possible that your child may be tried as an adult and receive a felony charge on their record.
+However, while there are circumstances in which juveniles can be prosecuted and tried as adults, the number of situations in which juvenile offenses are dealt with by the adult criminal justice system seems to be diminishing.
+This is great news, but it doesn’t negate the importance of a talented juvenile defense attorney.
 In any case, you will want to consider all of the consequences of the alleged juvenile crime that was committed and consider working with an esteemed and experienced juvenile criminal defense attorney, such as Belén Olmedo Guerra, who may be able to significantly lessen your child’s penalties.

 What To Do if Your Child is Facing Criminal Charges

-If your child is facing delinquency charges, a status offense, or has been taken into custody, contact Phoenix juvenile crimes attorney Belén Olmedo Guerra right away.
+If your child has been arrested and is facing delinquency charges, a status offense, or has been taken into custody, contact Phoenix juvenile crimes attorney Belén Olmedo Guerra right away.
 She can help you understand what rights your child has, as well as your own rights as a parent or guardian.
-She offers honest, compassionate legal guidance and skilled representation throughout the entire legal process.
+She offers honest, compassionate legal guidance and skilled representation throughout your child’s case and the entire legal process.